Many churches rely heavily on volunteer labor because they don’t have the resources to pay staff for all of the work that needs to be done.

 3. Recognize Volunteer Contributions

-This can be something as simple as a handwritten thank you note, or as complex as recognition at an annual volunteer banquet.
+Volunteer recognition can be something as simple as a handwritten thank you note or as complex as an awards ceremony at an annual volunteer appreciation event.

 For example, if volunteers are working long hours to cover areas that are experiencing a shortage of workers, take some time to let the volunteers know that their hard work did not go unnoticed.